-Most people don’t fully understand the difference between ice skating vs rollerblading.
+Most people don’t fully understand the difference between ice skating vs. rollerblading.
 Various factors differentiate the two.
-We are going to focus on each in an in-depth manner in a bid to shade some light on those new on both.
+We are going to focus on each in an in-depth manner in a bid to shed some light on those new on both.

 Ice skating- What’s involved?

-Ice skating is categorized as a sport and a recreational activity.
+Ice skating is a sport and a recreational activity.
 It involves making gentle moves, some jumps and spins on top of the ice wearing exceptional shoes that have thin metal bar joined at the bottom called ice skates, and they allow you to move instantly on ice.
-It has a unique stretching dress code that comfortably moves with you and also helps in making turns.
-You can also skate on frozen water of the lakes and rivers.
-And, apart from being considered as a sport, ice skating is also taken as an exercise, hobby or done for leisure.
-If you are looking for a fun exercise to help you get back in shape, try ice skating as a workout .
-It’s fun and it gives real results.
+It has a unique stretching dress code that comfortably runs with you and also helps in making turns.
+You can even skate on frozen water of the lakes and rivers.
+And, apart from being considered a sport, ice skating is also taken as an exercise, hobby or done for leisure.
+If you are looking for a fun activity to help you get back in shape, try ice skating as a workout.
+It’s fun, and it gives real results.